charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 Now you want to build and install the updated version of your android project and fuss with it until it starts

+## Elf Log

+Include both your bower **lastname-tools** and your npm **isit322-lastname** packages in the project.
+I don't care how much you use elf-log, but give me at least one example of it actually printing something (set log level to details) so that I can see it working.
+In particular, use it:

+- Once at the top of **control.js**.
+- Once at the top of **routes/index.js**.

+I pick these two locations just because they should be easy for me to find.

 ## Turn it in

 Specify the branch name when you turn in the assignment.